 LinkedIn is known for being the biggest social media platform for professionals.
-In the last 5 to 10 years it has significantly increased the number of users.
-During 2020, it’s the medium to tell your professional stories on.
+In the last 5 to 10 years, it has significantly increased the number of users.
+In 2020, it’s the medium to tell your professional stories.

 No longer is LinkedIn used only to share accomplishments, promotions, new jobs, etc. Currently, it’s in a state where people tell their professional stories.
-Never has there been a good platform for this since Facebook is full of cat and dog videos and Twitter is sometimes to limited to tell a longer story.
+Never has there been a good platform for this, since Facebook is full of cat and dog videos and Twitter is sometimes too limited to tell a longer story.

-LinkedIn can be used to write posts, join groups, post photos/videos, write articles, etc. just like the most other social medium platforms.
+LinkedIn can be used to write posts, join groups, post photos/videos, write articles, etc. just like most other social media platforms.

 Start with the profile picture and the title underneath your name.
 This title is customizable, so you can write whatever you want there.
-I suggest to either write your specialized skill, your job title, or short job description in this place.
+I suggest either writing your specialized skill, your job title, or a short job description in this place.
 This sentence might be the reason why people would have a look at your profile, so don’t make it too vague.

 It’s good to complete your profile as much as possible, but you’ve got to think about the people that would view your profile.
 How important is your student job for example?
 People don’t have to know this unless it’s relevant to which profession you have or want.